Federal Court Approves Radio Industry Settlement with BMI

 8. How will my station report annual revenue to BMI in the future?

-Effective April, 2013, stations will be required to file an annual revenue report to BMI.
-BMI is developing a simplified electronic format for this report.
+Effective April 1 of each calendar year, stations will be required to file an annual revenue report to BMI.
+BMI has developed an online tool for this report.